How much can you lose selling a house as-is In Texas

 How much is lost selling a house as-is In Texas

-• Transaction Dynamics: Since sellers offer the property unchanged, buyers expect to pay a lower price compared to upgraded homes.
+• Transaction Dynamics: Since sellers offer the property unchanged, buyers expect to pay a lower price than upgraded homes.

 How much do you forfeit selling a house as-is In Texas